Leone25/Sitelink/README.md

-# Message to mysql database discord bot
+# SiteLink
-The purpose of this bot is to dump the messages sent in a chat channel of discord to a mySQL database, with content, time, id, sender id, attachments links and image links all separated.
+## Message to mysql database discord bot

-I made this realy quick for a friend, so don't expect much.
+The purpose of this bot is to dump the messages sent in a chat channel of discord to a MySQL database, with content, time, id, sender id, attachments links and image links all separated.

 ## Features
  - Dump messages to mySQL database